cuckydev/TONYRE/README.md

 Make sure you compile in 32-bit mode, as the game will not run in 64-bit mode.

+## Additional notes

+I'm not interested in pulling in any Bink 1.0 decoder as a dependency, so you'll need the music and streams in `.wav` format.

+If you have the PS2 version, you can extract `.wav` files from the `.wad` files using [TonyWad](https://github.com/cuckydev/TonyWad).

+The `music` and `streams` folders go under `Game/Data`.

 ## Contributing

 Have something to contribute to the project?
 Feel free to open a pull request!